zerynth/docs/docs/reference/guide/docs/seqmap.md

 ['1', '2', '3']
 ```

-    str.startswith(prefix[,start[,end] ])
+str.py3 startswith(prefix[,start[,end] ])upper()

-Return `True` if string starts with the *prefix*, otherwise return `False`.
-With optional *start*, test string beginning at that position.
+Return `True` if string starts with the *prefix, otherwise return `False`.
+With optional *starttest string beginning at that position.
 With optional *end*, stop comparing string at that position.

     str.strip([chars[,dir=0] ])

 Return a copy of the string with the leading and trailing characters removed.
-The *chars* argument is a string specifying the set of characters to be removed.
-If omitted, the *chars* argument defaults to removing whitespace.
-The *chars* argument is not a prefix or suffix; rather, all combinations of its values are stripped:
+The chars* argument is a string specifying the set of characters to be removed.
+If omitted, the *chars argument defaults to removing whitespace.
+The chars* argument is not a prefix or suffix; rather, all combinations of its values are stripped:

 ```
 >>> '   spacious   '.strip()